hmseeb/connectobia/README.md

     ```
 3. Install dependencies:
     ```bash
-    npm install
+    flutter pub get
     ```
 4. Set up environment variables:
     Create a `.env` file in the root directory and add the necessary environment variables.

 5. Start the development server:
     ```bash
-    npm start
+    flutter run
     ```

 ## Usage
-Once the server is running, you can access the application at `http://localhost:3000`.
+Once the server is running, you can access the application at `http://localhost:8080`.
 Register an account or log in to start using Connectobia.

 ## Contributing
 We welcome contributions from the community.
 To contribute, please follow these steps: